KonstantinosKatsigiannis/chess/README.md

 - `Exceptions/`
     - Custom exceptions for invalid moves and locations
 - `Saved Games/`
-    - `chess_game.txt` - The last saved board configuration, used to load the game again.
+    - `[filename].txt` - A saved board configuration, used to load the game again.
 File can be easily edited.
 - `Game.java` - Main game logic and user interface

 ## Documentation